ShenzheZhu/QuickScan-Handwritten-Paragraph-Recognition/README.md

         ├── line_segmentation       # place to do OpenCV operations
-    ├── static                      # place to save temp data files and CSS files ├── templates                   # place to save HTML files ├── home.py                     # @@place to start the ScriptScan@@ ├── readme_file_src
+    ├── static                      # place to save temp data files and CSS files ├── templates                   # place to save HTML files ├── test_image                  # place to save the .jpg file for QuickScan test ├── home.py                     # @@place to start the ScriptScan@@ ├── readme_file_src
 ├── Environments.txt                # environments needed to run the program